 The same lack of consistency can happen in a classroom.
 If a teacher has been given the tools to work with a child and knows what to do to avoid triggering tantrums, for example, but does not follow through because of a lack of time or energy, then the child will not progress in the classroom.

 Parent training is not only important, but it is crucial when it comes to ABA therapy because it ensures the child with autism is making meaningful progress.
 Children with parents who are not trained in basic ABA principles and who are not receiving regular parent training by their child’s ABA agency are less likely to be successful in therapy.

-Parents need to be advocates and make sure that their children are getting what they need at school.
+Parents need to be advocates and ensure their children are getting what they need at school.
 They might need speech and occupational therapy.
 There may be a need for family therapy if siblings are not responding well to a sibling with special needs.
 Marriage counseling might be in order if parenting styles aren’t matching up.

 ABA therapy can change the way that everyone in the family interacts – in a good way.
 One of the basic principles of ABA is that it works by using positive reinforcement.
 Imagine how that could change the dynamics in a family for the better!

 Parent training in ABA is absolutely essential.
 Without it, a child might take one step forward and two steps back.
 But if parents and caregivers learn and understand the principles of ABA and apply them with consistency, then these children will have much greater success in all areas including academics, the workplace, community settings, and peer relationships.